 First 30 Days

-Start strong by making a good first impression: People make assumptions about your personality and ability to do your job based on first impressions (I know, it’s not fair, but let’s be honest, we all do it because we’re human).
+Start strong by making a good first impression: People make assumptions about your personality and ability to do your job based on first impressions (let’s be honest, we all do it because we’re human).
 From arriving on time, to dressing the part and asking smart questions, learn how to make a great first impression by reviewing our how to rock your first day on the job guide.

 Meet with your manager and team to clarify expectations: Schedule one-on-one time with your boss and coworkers to learn about their jobs, how you will work together, what resources you will need to be successful in your role, and how your performance will be measured.
 This will help you get clarity on your job and responsibilities, establish relationships with your coworkers, and help you set goals for what you hope to accomplish during your first 90 days.

 Learn about the company: Understand the goals of your company, the mission, the people they serve, and any products or services they offer.
 Take the time to review your employee handbook and any information your boss or colleagues give you.
 Ask to sit in on meetings to get up to speed on what’s happening in the company and offer to take notes or handle small tasks that add immediate value while helping you learn the ropes faster and understand how your work fits into the larger goals of the organization.